-Physics is a fascinating subject that studies the laws of nature and the elements of the universe that includes light, matter, energy, force etc. An important branch of science, the subject works on the principle of observation and experimentation.
+Physics is a fascinating subject that studies the laws of nature and the elements of the universe that including light, matter, energy, force, etc. An important branch of science, the subject works on the principle of observation and experimentation.
 Right from the very beginning, the concepts of Physics are taught but it is only in Senior Secondary Education that a separate book is dedicated to Physics and is taught as a separate subject.
 CBSE Class 12 Physics chapters cover a broad range of concepts that reinforce a student’s understanding of the subject.
-But being a practical oriented subject, it demands practical work and project work at the end of the course.
+But being a practical-oriented subject, it demands practical work and project work at the end of the course.
 If you are looking for Physics Project for Class 12, then below are some of the projects that you can consider.

 This Blog Includes: